 How Long Are Payments Made For?

 Generally, child support payments are required until the child reaches the age of majority and graduates from high school.
 Therefore, a child who is 19 but is still in high school will still require child support payments on their behalf.
 However, the noncustodial parent will be relieved of their child support obligations if their minor child passes away or is emancipated through the courts.

 Anyone can face hardship when they least expect it, and they may no longer be able to pay the child support payments they were initially required to make.
 In such cases, the noncustodial parent can petition to have the child support order modified.

 To begin this process, the noncustodial parent should enlist an experienced and respected attorney to help them prepare a motion for modification.
 This motion will need to explain to the courts why existing order should be modified.
 Orders are often modified because a parent’s income has changed significantly, or because the child’s needs have changed.

 The court will then review the motion and determine whether the order should be modified.
 They may ask for information proving income changes or hardship, which a lawyer can help compile.
 Note that child support orders can only be modified every 2 years.
 The courts can wave the 2-year waiting period if a parent loses their job involuntarily or the amount of time the child spends with each parent has to change drastically.

 We’re On Your Side

 At Daniels & Taylor, P.C., we understand that your ability to make child support payments can change at any time.
 If you’re facing potential legal consequences for missed payments, reach out to us for advice and experienced legal counsel.
 Our firm has spent the past 20 years building a reputation for honesty, diligence, and professionalism that can withstand even the most complicated cases.
 We will review every aspect of your case to help you avoid legal consequences and continue caring for your child.
-Reach out online or at (770) 285-1673 for a free consultation.
+Reach out online or at (770) 285-1673 for a consultation.